hyukhson/hyukhson.github.io/_pages/research.md

 ## Work in Progress
 The Effect of Microinsurance on Child Work and Schooling, *draft available upon request*

-Long-term Effects of Index-Based Livestock Insurance (with [Chris Barrett](http://barrett.dyson.cornell.edu/), Nathan Jensen, [Karlijn Morsink](https://www.karlijnmorsink.com/), Yuma Norimoto)
+Long-run Effects of Catastrophic Drought Insurance (with [Chris Barrett](http://barrett.dyson.cornell.edu/), Nathan Jensen, [Karlijn Morsink](https://www.karlijnmorsink.com/), Yuma Norimoto)

 ## In the field